leighshepperson/exalgebra/README.md

 # ExAlgebra

-This library is a set of functions used in linear algebra.
+ExAlgebra is a set of linear algebraic functions.

 ## Installation